raghadislam/My-Shell/README.md

-# My Custom Shell
+# My Shell

-A simple shell implemented in C that supports executing external commands, storing and exporting variables, and includes several built-in commands.
+a custom Unix-like shell implemented in C that provides a number of built-in commands, supports external commands execution and variables assigning and exporting.

 ## Features